 A lot of modern web techniques are still not equipped enough to create sites which don’t operate properly with the tools used by blind people to access the web.
-However, there is more to accessibility than just with the vision impairments.
+However, there is more to accessibility than just vision impairments.
 There are four large buckets of impairments, such as visual, motor, hearing, and cognitive.

-The visual impairments can be split into a few categories; the users with no vision, who can use braille, screen reader, or combination of both.
+The visual impairments can be split into a few categories; the users with no vision, who can use braille, screen reader, or a combination of both.

-Some users like to use the screen reader or a braille display while others might use text-to-speech technology without the full-screen reader functionality.
+Some users like to use the screen reader or a braille display, while others might use text-to-speech technology without the full-screen reader functionality.
 The ones with low vision can opt for a screen magnifier which zooms in on the part of the screen, or they might use their browser zoom to make all the fonts bigger.
 They can also use high-contrast titles like an operating system which will have a high-contrast mode, with a high-contrast theme for a website along with high-contrast browser extension.

 Users can also have motor impairments or dexterity impairments.
 This group ranges from those who would prefer not to use a mouse because perhaps they’ve had some RSI or include those who find it painful (for instance, for someone who may be physically paralyzed) and have a limited range of motion for certain parts of their body.

-Motor impaired users may use a keyboard, voice control, switch device, or even an eye-tracking device to interact with the device.
+Motor-impaired users may use a keyboard, voice control, switch device, or even an eye-tracking device to interact with the device.

-What Web Developers can’t Miss
+What Web Developers Can’t-Miss

 With accessibility or WCAG as the topic, it is too much to cover in one article.
 Here are some of the primary features of accessible websites outlined below:

-- Providing text equivalents to audio as well as visual and content – In recent years, SEO specialists have seized the alt text field, although it was designed for disabled users accessing any website via screen reader.
+- Providing text equivalents to audio as well as visual and content – In recent years, SEO specialists have seized the alt text field, although it was designed for disabled users accessing any website via a screen reader.
 If a screen reader finds Alt text, it will read out the parallel description rather than simply hopping over the picture.
 Instead of trying to push all your priority keywords in there, developers can use the Alt text field to give a clear, one-sentence summary of the essential points of the image.

 - Providing clear navigation – Clear navigation is essential if you want all types of users to find their way around your website.
-It is particularly important to target the disabled visitors, as many of them won’t be able to access or even reach the site unless there are no visual clues to aid in the navigation.
+It is particularly important to target disabled visitors, as many of them won’t be able to access or even reach the site unless there are no visual clues to aid in the navigation.